 Our corporate office is currently located at 14 Norfolk Avenue, South Easton, Massachusetts 02375.
-We are currently paying \$6,950 per month, on a lease extension, signed on December 29, 2017, that expires December 31, 2018, for our corporate office.
+We are currently paying \$6,950 per month, on a lease extension, signed on December 28, 2018, that expires December 31, 2019, for our corporate office.
 We expanded our space to include offices, warehouse and a loading dock on the first floor starting May 1, 2017 with a monthly rent increase already reflected in the current payments.

 We extended our lease for our space in Medford, MA to December 30, 2020.
-The lease requires monthly payments of \$6,912.75 subject to annual cost of living increases.
-The lease shall be automatically extended for additional three years unless either party terminates at least six months prior to the expiration of the current lease term.
+The lease requires monthly payments of \$7,130.50 subject to annual cost of living increases.
+The lease can be extended by the Company for an additional three years unless either party terminates at least six months prior to the expiration of the current lease term.

-Rental costs are expensed as incurred.
-During the nine months ended September 30, 2018 and 2017 we incurred \$137,074 and \$112,438 in rent expense, respectively for the use of our corporate office and research and development facilities.
+Rental costs are expensed on a straight-line basis subject to future cost of living increases that are not known until the anniversary date of each year.
+During the three months ended March 31, 2019 and 2018 we incurred \$44,241 and \$46,723 in rent expense, respectively for the use of our corporate office and research and development facilities.

-Following is a schedule by years of future minimum rental payments required under operating leases with initial or remaining noncancelable lease terms in excess of one year as of September 30, 2018:
+Following is a schedule by years of future minimum rental payments required under operating leases with initial or remaining non-cancelable lease terms in excess of one year as of March 31, 2019:

-2018 \$ 41,588

-2019 82,953
+2019 \$ 62,215

 2020 82,953

+2021

-2021 -
+2022 -

 Thereafter -

-\$ 207.494
+\$ 145,168